What is the NSW Emergency Services Levy (ESL)?

 What is changing?

-From 1 July 2017, ESL will be removed from insurance premiums and will be replaced with an Emergency Services Property Levy (ESPL) which will be paid alongside council rates.
+The NSW Government has announced plans for ESL to be removed from insurance premiums and replaced with an Emergency Services Property Levy (ESPL) which will be paid alongside council rates.

 Will the cost of my insurance premium decrease?